brennodemarchi/portfolio/content/en-us/index-en-us.md

-[[cv|CV:]] gathers my educational and professional information [[publications|Publications:]] all publications in which I have been an author or co-author [[content/en-us/about/audiovisual|Audiovisual Productions:]] all the audiovisual productions I have collaborated on [[workshops and courses|Workshops:]]  all the workshops and courses I have given [[research|Research and Note-Taking:]] lists of references and notes for each piece of research I've been doing (for now only in Brazilian Portuguese)
+[[cv|CV:]] gathers my educational and professional information [[publications|Publications:]] all publications in which I have been an author or co-author [[audiovisual productions|Audiovisual Productions:]] all the audiovisual productions I have collaborated on [[workshops and courses|Workshops:]]  all the workshops and courses I have given [[research|Research and Note-Taking:]] lists of references and notes for each piece of research I've been doing (for now only in Brazilian Portuguese)